Can You Increase Child Support Payments in Florida?

 A common example of a substantial change in circumstances is that the child’s needs have increased.
 For example, a child may have incurred unexpected medical expenses, or more support may be needed for the child’s education.
 Increases in the overall cost-of-living can also result in a need for additional support.

-On the other hand, if the recipient of child support experiences a significant reduction in income, or job loss, this could also warrant a modification to increase child support.
+On the other hand, if the recipient of child support experiences a significant reduction in income, or job loss, this could also warrant a modification to increase child support by the payor.
 However, if this was the result of the parent’s intentional actions, the courts will not approve a support modification.
+It would also have to result in at least a 15% or $50 difference and again the Child Support Guidelines Worksheet would be used to determine the amount of child support to be attributed to each party.

-Our Child Support Modification Attorney in Tampa Can Help You Through the Process
+Our Tampa Child Support Modification Attorney Will Help You Through the Process

-Increases to child support are possible through a modification, but obtaining court approval is never easy.
+Increases to child support are possible through a modification, but obtaining court approval may not be easy unless you are prepared by collecting evidence supporting the change, such as pay stubs, tax returns, medical bills, or records of changed custody arrangements.
 At All Family Law Group, P.A., our Tampa child support modification attorney can guide you through the process so you have the best chance of achieving your goals.
-Call us today at 813-672-1900 or contact us online to request a consultation and to learn more about your legal options.
+Call us today at 813-672-1900 or contact us online to request a free consultation and to learn more about your legal options.
+Se habla Español.

 Source: